 The potential for segmentation is limited only by your imagination and the amount of information at your disposal.
 Some of the most common approaches include:

-  - Basic Demographics—such as gender, age, location, and size of they company.
+- Basic Demographics—such as gender, age, location, and size of their company.

 - Engagement—reflects how recipients react to your emails.

 - Source—address, referrals, search engines, promotions, and other means.